Cocycles/udp-io/README.md

   send an event to a certain host, returns an es6 Promise.
   `eventName` is a string and `host` is default to localhost.

+#### server.setMaxTimeout(milliseconds)
+  change the max timeout for a request, which after that the request expires.
 ## License
 MIT